AshCashh/University-Notes/My Second Brain/Microprocessors & Microcontrollers.md

 # Microprocessor
 A microprocessor is a computer processor where the data processing logic and control is included on a single [[Integrated Circuits|Integrated Circuit]] or a small number of ICs.
 The microprocessor contains the arithmetic, logic and control circuitry required to perform the functions of a computer's CPU.
 The IC is capable of interpreting and executing program instructions and performing arithmetic operations.
 The microprocessor is a multipurpose, clock-driven, [[Resistor]]-based, digital IC that accepts [[Binary]] data as input, processes it according to [[Instructions]] stored in its memory, provides results as output.
 Microprocessors contain both combinational logic and sequential digital logic and operate on numbers and symbols represented in the binary number system.

 While a microcontroller puts the CPU and all peripherals onto the same chip, a microprocessor houses a more powerful CPU on a single chip that connects to external peripherals.
-The peripherals include memory, I/O, and control units.
+The peripherals include memory, [[Input & Output|I/O]], and control units.
 The QUTy uses a microcontroller called ATtiny1626, that are within a family of microcontrollers called AVRs.

 ## ATtiny1626 Microcontroller
 The ATtiny1626 microcontroller has the following features: